DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-company.md

 ---

 > This dataset provides natural resource revenues data by company for calendar years 2013-2016.
-This new dataset represents cooperation between government, industry, and civil society to create and confirm this information, and provide it in a way that adds to the national dialogue on natural resource extraction.
+This new dataset adds to the national dialogue on natural resource extraction.
 This data set will be updated in the first quarter of the calendar year.

 <p class="downloads-download_links-intro">Download calendar year data:
   <ul class="downloads-download_links list-unstyled">